dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 <a name="common" />
 ### 4.1 Common

-All events are tracked with specific methods on the tracker instance, of the form `trackXXX()`, where `XXX` is the name of the event to track.
+All events are tracked with specific methods on the tracker instance, of the form `track...()`, where `XXX` is the name of the event to track.

 <a name="validation" />
 ### 4.1.1 Argument validation

-Lua is a dynamically typed language, but each of our `trackXXX()` methods expects its arguments to be of specific types and value ranges, and validates that to be the case.
+Lua is a dynamically typed language, but each of our `track...()` methods expects its arguments to be of specific types and value ranges, and validates that to be the case.

 If the validation check fails, then a runtime error is thrown:

 ```lua
 local t = snowplow.newTrackerForCf( "d3rkrsqld9gmqf" )